Braised pork rice

 Braised pork belly likely originated from Quanzhou, China, and was brought to Taiwan by immigrants during the Qing Dynasty.
-Along with the similar lo bah png (minced pork rice), khong bah png gradually became an integral part of Taiwanese xiaochi culture, commonly found at food stalls or bento stores.
+Along with the similar ló͘-bah-pn̄g (minced pork rice), khong bah png gradually became an integral part of Taiwanese xiaochi culture, commonly found at food stalls or bento stores.
 Similar dishes can be found within Hakka cuisine, Singaporean, and Malaysian cuisine.
 Braised pork rice is one of the most notable Taiwanese foods.
+Braised pork rice is a popular comfort food in Taiwan, with many street vendors and night markets offering their own secret recipes and variations.

 Etymology

 Although "焢" and "爌" are both variant characters, the two are more commonly used in the name of the dish than "炕".
 Additionally, even though all three characters each have different pronunciations in Mandarin Chinese, the Taiwanese Hokkien pronunciation khòng is colloquially used in place.
 Therefore, the dish is commonly referred to as kòngròufàn in Mandarin.